chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 To account for the dimension of *punctuality*, a possible avenue of exploration could be extending the operation of sigma reduction to encompass other Characters besides the Delimiter Character.
 In this way, the punctuality of a palindrome may be "projected" onto a Pairing Language where its symmetry under inversion can be recovered.

 To account for the dimension of *case*, the link between uppercase and lowercase letters in natural languages may be viewed as inducing a symmetry in the Alphabet that in turn may be exploitable for describing palindromic symmetry.
 In such a formalization, a possible method of attack would be introduce a many-to-one relationship between in a sigma-reduction where uppercase and lowercase letters are mapped to their "primitive" Character in an appropriate Pairing Language.

+(TODO: comment on possibility of interesting recursions, i.e. what happens when the Alphabet of this formal system is assigned the symbols of the formal system itself?)

+(TODO: comment on completeness, i.e. what does this formal model of language say about the completeness of language, or its lack thereof?)

 Section IV: References
 ======================